secdev/scapy/doc/scapy/installation.rst

 .. sectionauthor:: Dirk Loss <mail at dirk-loss.de>

 Scapy is primarily being developed for Unix-like systems and works best on those platforms.
-But a special port (Scapy-win) exists that allows you to use nearly all of Scapy's features on your Windows machine as well.
+But the latest version of Scapy supports Windows out-of-the-box.
+So you can use nearly all of Scapy's features on your Windows machine as well.

 .. note::
-   Scapy v2 has finally been ported to Windows.
-Remeber to use ``from scapy.all import *`` instead of ``from scapy import *``.
+   If you update from Scapy-win v1.2.0.2 to Scapy v2 remember to use ``from scapy.all import *`` instead of ``from scapy import *``.

 .. image:: graphics/scapy-win-screenshot1.png
    :scale: 80